dkarthe/webjeda-blog/_posts/2014-10-01-why-webjeda.md

 <img alt="c10h14n2" title="C10h14n2 film website" itemprop="thumbnailUrl" src="/images/c10h14n2movie-mockup.jpg">

 While I was working at Cognizant Technology Solutions I always used to have a tab open on my internet browser - github.com.
-Cognizant had learning period of two months in which I googled a lot about it.
+Cognizant has a learning period of two months in which I googled a lot about it.
 I was wondered by the contributions people do there.
 People were creating cool plugins, websites, providing information, documentations and steb by step guide for coders.

 By then I was learning html, css and a little javascript.
 I used to implement the code I learned into Github Pages to see how it comes out.
 It was not always a positive result.
 I had to debug a lot and adapt the code rather copy pasting it.